amr-abdelhamid/refbook/manuscript/3-QuickWins.md

 #### An experiment on method size

-I have done this experiment with university students.
+To measure the effect of the method length on the code readability, I have done an experiment with university students.
 I gave them three variants of a method: without comments, with comments, and refactored into a small 5-line method.
 I have measured the time it takes them to understand the intent of the method.
 Results were as follows:

 * Method without comments: **~ 2 minutes**
 * Method with comments: **~ 1 minute**